supernoodled/libxenon/README.md

 - ./build-xenon-toolchain freetype (install or update freetype)
 - ./build-xenon-toolchain filesystems (install libxenon filesystems)
 - ./build-xenon-toolchain cube (compile the cube sample)

+## you may need to
+- type sudo nano ~/.bashrc and add the line
+- export DEVKITXENON="/usr/local/xenon"

+- then CTRL+X and press Y to save.